 “What kind of a crisis was it in which it was not Roman society that fell apart, but Roman reality — the sense of shared security in an order that was essentially unquestioned?”

-— Caesar: a biography by Christian Meier (1982)
+— Caesar: A Biography by Christian Meier (1982).

-However desirable to our elites, the cost to America is high.
+However desirable to our elites, the cost of immigration to America is high.
 To what will these new “Americans” give their allegiance?
 To our Constitution?
 That is radical concept in most lands, where they change constitutions as easily as our football teams change cities.
-They cannot learn this allegiance from us, as most of us no longer have it (this is the big change from the previous waves of immigration).
+They cannot learn this allegiance from us, as many of us no longer have it (this is the big change from the previous waves of immigration).

 (7) The future of America